 Just about every grocery store in France has one of these fresh orange juice machines in them.
 For a couple of euro, you can fill up one of the bottles with fresh orange juice that gets fresh squeezed at the press of a button!
 It’s delicious!
 (And Matthew wants to point out that the machine is mesmerizing.)

 Oh French butter, I love you oh so very, very much.
 French butter (beurre) is sweeter and saltier than its American counterpart, and some butters have a unique flavor to it as well.
 Skip the “beurre doux” (unsalted butter) and always, always get the “beurre demi-sel” (salted butter).

-Pro tip: I like to pack plastic silverware in my suitcase specifically for these picnics.
+Pro tip: If I have a checked bag, I like to pack plastic silverware in my suitcase specifically for these picnics.
 I usually bring several plastic knives to cut butter and cheese, and spoons for taboulé, yogurt, or shredded carrots.